ashleychontos/pySYD/docs/usage/intro.rst

 .. note::

-   Please keep in mind that, while we have extensively tested a majority of our options, we are continuously adding new ones and ultimately, something might break.
-If this happens, we encourage you to submit an issue here and thank you in advance for your help!
+   Please keep in mind that, while we have extensively tested a majority of our options, we are continuously adding new ones which ultimately might break something.
+If this happens, we encourage you to submit an issue `here <https://github.com/ashleychontos/pySYD/issues/new?assignees=&labels=&template=bug_report.md>`_ and thank you in advance for helping make `pySYD` even better!

 -----